ckg43/ckg43.github.io/README.md

 # Schedule

-This is my schedule for courses at Cornell University.
+This is my schedule for courses at Cornell University, inspired by the CodyHouse schedule template.

 ## Dependencies